Entertaining change: Sony to look at activist's spin-off idea

-TOKYO Few foreign activist investors have made much headway in forcing change in Japan, where a conservative corporate culture favours long-standing ties with banks, business partners and workers rather than shareholders seeking value.
+TOKYO Few foreign activist investors have made much headway in forcing change in Japan, where a conservative corporate culture favors long-standing ties with banks, business partners and workers rather than shareholders seeking value.

-Loeb wants CEO Kazuo Hirai to sell as much as a fifth of the group's money-making entertainment arm - movies, TV and music - to free up cash to revive an electronics business battered by competition from Apple Inc (AAPL.O) and Samsung Electronics (005930.KS).
+Loeb wants CEO Kazuo Hirai to sell as much as a fifth of the group's money-making entertainment arm - movies, TV and music - to free up cash to revive an electronics business battered by competition from Apple Inc and Samsung Electronics.
 He reckons the shake-up, which Hirai said on Wednesday would be considered by the board, could increase Sony's market value by 60 percent.

 The target and timing of Loeb's polite hand-delivered overture are not accidental.

-Also, investors are clamouring to get back into the world's third-biggest economy where Prime Minister Shinzo Abe's promise of deflation-busting policies has triggered a share bonanza.
+Also, investors are clamoring to get back into the world's third-biggest economy where Prime Minister Shinzo Abe's promise of deflation-busting policies has triggered a share bonanza.

 "He (Hirai) is very accessible to a western person," Loeb told Reuters in Tokyo the day after announcing that his hedge fund had built up a $1.1 billion stake in Sony.
 "And we wouldn't be here if we didn't think there was a tailwind from the economic policies in Japan."